LupoSun/COMPSCI280A/content/Project_2.md

    I_{\text{sharp}} = I + \alpha H
    $$

 With the right $\alpha$, the Taj Mahal looks majestic.
-With the wrong $\alpha$, it looks like a cursed Instagram filter.
+With the wrong $\alpha$, the image is channelling the cheapest cellphone apparently (according to Alyosha)

 ![[2.1_unsharp_masking.png]]